Determinantal Point Processes for Coresets: Experiments

-To be complete, we still need to discuss the impact of two variables: the number of random Fourier features $r$ used in our method, and the percentage of outliers $q$ in the data.
-In the following, we set $s$ to $\bar{s}$, the average interdistance.
-Fig.~\ref{fig:compare_perf_DPP_vs_r} shows the impact of the choice of $r$ on performances: as expected, as $r$ increases, performance increases, and as $d$ increases, performances become more sensitive to the choice of $r$.
+For completeness, we still need to discuss the impact of two variables: the number of random Fourier features $r$ used in \texttt{m-DPP}, and the percentage of outliers $q$ in the data.
+In the following, we set $\tau$ to $\bar{\tau}$, the average interdistance.
+Figure~\ref{fig:compare_perf_DPP_vs_r} shows the impact of the choice of $r$ on performances: as expected, as $r$ increases, performance increases, and as $d$ increases, performances become more sensitive to the choice of $r$.
 The impact of the choice of $r$ is nevertheless very limited: setting $r$ to a multiple of $m$ has been a safe choice in all our experiments.
-Finally, Fig.~\ref{fig:compare_perf_DPP_vs_q} shows the impact of the percentage of outliers $q$ on performances.
+Finally, Figure~\ref{fig:compare_perf_DPP_vs_q} shows the impact of the percentage of outliers $q$ on performances.
 Empirically, we see here that outliers have a smaller impact on DPP sampling than on uniform or sensitivity-based iid sampling.\\

+\textbf{Experiments with linear regression.} The data $\mathcal{X}=(\vec{x}_1,\ldots,\vec{x}_n)$ are generated by sampling $n$ points in the hypercube $[0,1]^d$.
+Each entry of the vector $y$ is also sampled uniformly from $[0,1]$.
+The outlier percentage $q$ is set to zero.
+We show the equivalent of Figs~\ref{fig:perf_1_means} and~\ref{fig:compare_perf_1_means} in, respectively, Figs~\ref{fig:perf_lr} and~\ref{fig:compare_perf_lr}.
+Results for $d=20$ and $d=100$ are very similar so the case $d=100$ is not shown.